Skip to content

 Type: list[ToolCallPart]

-Get the builtin tool calls and results in the response.
+Get the native tool calls and results in the response.

 Methods